modip-org/spec/install_script.md

 `from` specifies what the main class should have been before.
 If multiple actions of this type are executed (from multiple mods), they must be linked in a chain, starting from the vanilla's main class, and then the last step in the chain indicates the actual main class.
 If they can't be linked in a chain, the installed mods are not compatible. `from` must be a list.
 The previous main class must match any value in the list.

+It may be assumed that the chain does not contain loops.

 ## Client/server fork step

 Uses a different installation method on the client than on the server.